apache/carbondata/docs/ddl-of-carbondata.md

       Syntax:

       ```
-      ALTER TABLE [dbName].tableName SET TBLPROPERTIES (‘CACHE_LEVEL’=’Blocklet’)
+      ALTER TABLE [dbName].tableName SET TBLPROPERTIES ('CACHE_LEVEL'='Blocklet')
       ```

       Example:

       ```
-      ALTER TABLE employee SET TBLPROPERTIES (‘CACHE_LEVEL’=’Blocklet’)
+      ALTER TABLE employee SET TBLPROPERTIES ('CACHE_LEVEL'='Blocklet')
       ```

    - ##### Support Flat folder same as Hive/Parquet

        This feature allows all carbondata and index files to keep directy under tablepath.
 Currently all carbondata/carbonindex files written under tablepath/Fact/Part0/Segment_NUM folder and it is not same as hive/parquet folder structure.
-This feature makes all files written will be directly under tablepath, it does not maintain any segment folder structure.This is useful for interoperability between the execution engines and plugin with other execution engines like hive or presto becomes easier.
+This feature makes all files written will be directly under tablepath, it does not maintain any segment folder structure.
+This is useful for interoperability between the execution engines and plugin with other execution engines like hive or presto becomes easier.

        Following table property enables this feature and default value is false.
        ```
         'flat_folder'='true'
        ```

        Example:
        ```
-       CREATE TABLE employee (name String, city String, id int) STORED BY ‘carbondata’ TBLPROPERTIES ('flat_folder'='true')
+       CREATE TABLE employee (name String, city String, id int) STORED BY 'carbondata' TBLPROPERTIES ('flat_folder'='true')
        ```

    - ##### String longer than 32000 characters